Overview, Part 2

 Your pattern of church attendance is your basic outward expression of your spiritual health, but only you know if your attendance is forced out of a sense of "religious duty" or genuine out of your love for God.
-We recommend that you do not list "Attend weekly church services" as an Element of your Faith Component for Spiritual Health.
+We recommend that you do not list "Attend weekly church services" as an Element of the Faith Component for your TLC Program.

 Instead, visualize what true Sabbath keeping involves.
-Then, concentrate on the recommended Faith Elements listed below, so that your Sabbath keeping becomes a natural expression from your heart, brings honor to God, and is a joy for you and your family.
+Then, concentrate on the recommended Faith Elements listed below, so that your Sabbath keeping becomes a natural expression from your heart, brings honor to God, and is a true blessing for you and your family.

 Exodus 20:8-11 - Remember the sabbath day, to keep it holy.
 9 Six days shalt thou labour, and do all thy work: 10 But the seventh day is the sabbath of the LORD thy God: in it thou shalt not do any work, thou, nor thy son, nor thy daughter, thy manservant, nor thy maidservant, nor thy cattle, nor thy stranger that is within thy gates: 11 For in six days the LORD made heaven and earth, the sea, and all that in them is, and rested the seventh day: wherefore the LORD blessed the sabbath day, and hallowed it.